yhoazk/automo/network_protocols/arp/what_is_gratuituos_in_an_arp.md

 Other explanation:

 Gratuitous ARP is a sort of "advance notification", it updates the ARP cache of other systems before they ask for it (no ARP request) or to update outdated information.

 When talking about gratuitous ARP, the packets are actually special ARP request packets, not ARP reply packets as one would perhaps expect.
 Some reasons for this are explained in RFC 5227.

 The gratuitous ARP packet has the following characteristics:

-Both source and destination IP in the packet are the IP of the host issuing the gratuitous ARP The destination MAC address is the broadcast MAC address (ff:ff:ff:ff:ff:ff) This means the packet will be flooded to all ports on a switch No reply is expected
+Both source and destination IP in the packet are the IP of the host issuing the gratuitous ARP the destination MAC address is the broadcast MAC address `(ff:ff:ff:ff:ff:ff)` This means the packet will be flooded to all ports on a switch No reply is expected
 Gratuitous ARP is used for some reasons: